How to start a cinema

 Briefing an architect

 At the start you should be trying to build a team and the quality of that team is vital.
-Apart from yourself and your architect you will also need a Planning Supervisor to comply with the Construction Design and Management Regulations.
-He or she is the one consultant you are legally obliged to employ, not to do so is a criminal offence and punishable by a jail sentence.
-You will probably also need a Structural Engineer, a Services Engineer and a Quantity Surveyor, depending on the size and complexity of the development.
+As well as your architect, you will also need a planning supervisor to comply with the Construction (Design and Management) Regulations.
+He or she is the one consultant you are legally obliged to employ; failure to do so is a criminal offence and punishable by a jail sentence.
+You will probably also need a structural engineer, a services engineer and a quantity surveyor, depending on the size and complexity of the development.

-The Brief is the document whereby you instruct your architect as to what you want.
+In your brief to your architect, you should outline precisely what you want.
 Time spent at the start of the process will repay you tenfold at the end.
-You can get guidance on this from Arts Council EnglandWales or Northern Ireland or from the Royal Incorporation of Architects in Scotland (RIAS).
-Certain topics will have to be covered:
+Guidance is available from Arts Council EnglandWales or Northern Ireland or from the Royal Incorporation of Architects in Scotland (RIAS).
+Certain topics must be covered:

-• Details of your organisation and artistic policy.
-Who is going to act as client, from who does the design team take instructions, ‘dos’ and ‘don’ts’ and policy issues etc.
+• Details of your organisation and artistic policy: Who is going to act as client / instruct the design team, dos and don’ts, policy issues, etc.

 • Objectives of the scheme

 • Description of the site, building and the surrounding area.
-This can be more than just a description in physical terms.
-It might include a socio-economic breakdown of the neighbourhood and outlying catchment area
+This can be more than just a physical description; it might include a socio-economic breakdown of the neighbourhood and outlying catchment area

 • Key aspects of management